 In addition, uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
 With just 33 residents per square mile, Thompson / City Center is less crowded than 92.1% of all U.S. neighborhoods.

-One of the unique characteristics of the Thompson / City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.
+The Thompson / City Center neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.
 Also of note, 70.3% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.